-According to Accounting Today, over half of accounting firm clients have been with them for 8 or more years.
+According to Accounting Today, over 50% of accounting practice clients have been with them for 8 or more years.

-So, a business or person is either looking for an accountant for the first time or they are dissatisfied and looking to switch from their existing one.
+A client is looking for an accountant professional for the first time, or they are dissatisfied with their current one.

 A phone call or website enquiry

 There are only 2 positive website outcomes after a user visits a site.

 - Or completes an enquiry or website form.

 For every inquiry you get from the website, 1 in 5 will be a customer.